JasonLocklin/Dissertation/SA/Results.md

 $\text{p}=0.12$).

-[Change scores -null effect] To investigate the potential effect of saccadic adaptation on landmark and line bisection, change scores were computed from the initial, pre-adaptation sessions of the two tasks, to the remaining post-adaptation sessions.
-One participant was excluded from line bisection task as they pointed to the end of the line, rather than centre, after the first block.
+[Change scores -null effect]
+After the first block, one participant switched to pointing to the end of the line, rather than centre, so was excluded from this portion of the line bisection analysis.
-When the change scores were averaged across blocks, neither line bisection, nor landmark task performance showed evidence of change post-adaptation ($t( 35 ) = -0.55$, $\text{p} = 0.583$, and $t(36) = -0.88$, $\text{p} = 0.384$, respectively).
+When the post adaptation change scores were averaged across blocks, neither line bisection, nor landmark task performance showed evidence of a shift ($t( 35 ) = -0.55$, $\text{p} = 0.583$, and $t(36)
+= -0.88$, $\text{p} = 0.384$, respectively).
 Based on the sample
 variance and sample size, a power analysis revealed that the experiment would have had a 95% chance of detecting a